-Roy Stiff, a member of All Souls, posts from Poland, where he is currently the Eastern Europe representative for the Global Church Movements ministry of Cru, which is still known as Campus Crusade for Christ or “New Life” internationally.
+Roy Stiff, a former member of All Souls, posts from Poland, where he is currently the Eastern Europe representative for the Global Church Movements ministry of Cru, which is still known as Campus Crusade for Christ or “New Life” internationally.

 In June, Roy married Agnieska, a Polish native.
 Their wedding service, as Roy describes it, “was just the right balance between being somber and joyfully glorifying the Lord for His faithfulness.”
 As for the reception, joy predominated.
 Roy and Agnieska and guests danced until 2 am.